 Testing & Mitigation

-- All students are asked to self-quarantine for 14 days prior to their return to Penn College.
+- All students and employees are asked to self-quarantine for 10 days prior to their return to Penn College.
 Additionally, any further action mandated by state orders should be followed.

-- College Health Services will conduct COVID-19 testing and contact tracing for the College community.
+- College Health Services will continue to conduct COVID-19 testing and contact tracing for the College community.

 - Quarantine and isolation procedures are in place for affected students.